Monterey Ultra 50 Miler50 Miler

 Click for Directions

-Capacity: The Monterey 50M has a capacity of 150 runners.
+Capacity: The Monterey Ultra 50M has a capacity of 100 runners (500 in total across the MU50 and Fort Ord Trail Run).

 Timing: All races are professionally chip timed, utilizing MyLaps and Race Director, ensuring your time is captured as accurately as possible.
 Disposable chips are attached to back of each bib number.